vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

   <li><span>{{ page.a5 }}</span></li>
 </ol>

 If you were to receive a message, it would not be some sort of mystical message from the universe.
-The message simply appeared because it is the combination of bits that can be interpreted by the reader in a way that extends their life.
+The message simply appeared because it is the combination of bytes that can be interpreted by the reader in a way that extends their life.
 Because of this, we need to consider the limits of interpretation.
 How powerful is the butterfly effect?
 Is it possible that you could be shown a seemingly random sequence of glyphs that guides you down the stream of reality where you live the longest?
 We need to be able to distinguish a life extending message from the normally expected random characters.

 <ol start="6">
   <li><span>{{ page.a6 }}</span></li>